Back to AI Tools

 Psychological vulnerability framework for cybersecurity professionals

-CPF - Cybersecurity Psychology Framework Overview
+What is CPF - Cybersecurity Psychology Framework?
+Complete Overview

 The Cybersecurity Psychology Framework (CPF) is a comprehensive system that identifies and categorizes psychological vulnerabilities in cybersecurity contexts.
 It organizes human vulnerabilities into 10 primary categories, each containing 10 specific indicators mapped to established psychological research.
 The framework helps security professionals understand, anticipate, and mitigate human-factor vulnerabilities that attackers often exploit.
 CPF integrates decades of psychological research from authorities like Milgram, Kahneman & Tversky, and Cialdini into practical cybersecurity applications.
 The target audience includes cybersecurity professionals, organizational leaders, behavioral analysts, and anyone responsible for designing security systems that account for human behavior.

-CPF - Cybersecurity Psychology Framework Screenshot
+CPF - Cybersecurity Psychology Framework Interface & Screenshots

 CPF - Cybersecurity Psychology Framework Official screenshot of the tool interface

-CPF - Cybersecurity Psychology Framework Core Features
+What Can CPF - Cybersecurity Psychology Framework Do?
+Key Features

 Authority-Based Vulnerabilities